etterj/GRAD521_DMPEtter_2023/index.md

 Data Repository.
 This repository has been archiving metabolomics data sets since 2013, with the most recent archive being uploaded on May 19th, 2023.
 Although there is no specific archival time listed on the site, previous upload suggests a minimal preservation period of 10 years if not longer.
+Oregon State University has a data archiving policy stating that data must be retained for a minimum of 5 years, which this repository is in compliance of.
 Accessed to the data will be maintained by the repository, which is sponsored by the Common Fund of the National Institute of Health.
 Upon deposition to the repository, uploaded files cannot be altered or removed unless formally done through the repository.
+After review, archived data is assigned with a Project ID and Study ID for easy identification within the repository.

 As stated above, all plain text files (.csv) and metadata files will be uploaded to the repository.
 Laboratory notebooks and analysis charts generated by the equipment will be